swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 - Structual types may not capture associated types

-    Consider a hypothetical nested struct that captures an associated type from its parent protocol.
+    This is quite a common pattern that we find in the standard library, particularly for the dyanmic-'Self' associated type.
+For example: `Collection.Slice`, `LazyCollection`.
+This can lead to some really awkward-named types, like `RangeReplaceableBidirectionalSlice`...

      ```swift
     // Note: Pretend there is something called 'Parent' which is a captured 'Self' of the parent protocol.
-    protocol RandomAccessCollection {
+    protocol Collection {

-        struct DefaultSlice: RandomAccessCollection {
+        struct Slice: Collection {
             typealias Element = Parent.Element                     // ERROR: Cannot capture 'Element' from Parent
+            typealias Index   = Parent.Index                       // ERROR: Cannot capture 'Index' from Parent
-            init(from: Index, to: Index, in: Parent) { /* ... */ } // ERROR: Cannot capture 'Self' from Parent
+            init(from: Index, to: Index, in: Parent) { /* ... */ } // ERROR: etc...
         }

-        associatedtype Slice: RandomAccessCollection = DefaultSlice
+        associatedtype SubSequence: Sequence = Slice
     }
     ```

-    By capturing an associated type, the type `RandomAccessCollection.DefaultSlice` would also become existential (something like `RandomAccessCollection.DefaultSlice where Parent == Array`).
-We could theoretically map the capture of 'Parent' in to a generic parameter (although it is _not a part of this proposal_):
+    By capturing an associated type, the type `Collection.Slice` would also become existential (something like `Collection.Slice where Parent == Array`).
+We could theoretically map the capture of 'Parent' in to a generic parameter (although it is _not a part of this proposal_).
+That is what we currently do manually in the standard library (but they're not nested, because obviously we can't structs things inside protocols yet...):

      ```swift
-    protocol RandomAccessCollection {
+    protocol Collection {

-        struct DefaultSlice: RandomAccessCollection { // implicit: DefaultSlice<Parent: RandomAccessCollection>
+        struct Slice<Base: Collection>: Collection { // would be implicit: Slice = Slice<Parent: Collection>
+            typealias Index   = Base.Index
-            typealias Element = Parent.Element
+            typealias Element = Base.Element

-            init(from: Index, to: Index, in: Parent) { /* ... */ }
+            init(base: Base, bounds: Range<Slice.Index>) { /* ... */ }
         }

-        associatedtype Slice: RandomAccessCollection = DefaultSlice // implicit: DefaulSlice<Self>
+        associatedtype SubSequence: Sequence = Slice<Self> // would be implicit in parent: Slice = Slice<Self>
     }

-    let slice = RandomAccessCollection.DefaultSlice<Array>(from: 0, to: 1, in: [1, 2, 3, 4, 5])
+    let slice = Collection.Slice<Array>(base: [1, 2, 3, 4, 5], bounds: 0..<2) // current type: Slice<Array>
     ```

-    This would only work for would-be captures from the immediate parent, before we start having protocols capturing associated types:
+    This would only work for would-be captures from the immediate parent, before we start having protocols capturing associated types.
+So it's best to leave this idea for now and approach it again when we have a more comprehensive solution.

     ```swift
     protocol Top {